MisteFr/ScoreboardsPE/README.md

 * /scoreboard rmLine < player / @all > < Name of the scoreboard > < line >

 It removes the line you want of the scoreboard.
-For exemple: ``/scoreboard rmLine Misteboss1 Miste
+For example: ``/scoreboard rmLine Misteboss1 Miste
 `` display that:

 <img src="https://github.com/MisteFr/ScoreboardsPE/raw/master/img/exemple1.png" width="100">